 - Limit line length.
 Lines that are too long can interfere with readability and retention.

 - Use True Text when possible.
 What’s True Text?
 Think of the difference between a blog post and a scanned PDF.
 True Text is easier to enlarge and translate.
 And it’s more compatible with screen readers or other assistive technologies.

 Descriptive captions and “alternative text” (also known as “alt text”) helps people visualize images.
 According to WebAIM, a nonprofit with Center for Persons with Disabilities, missing or ineffective alt text is the most problematic aspect of web accessibility.

-Only Twitter and Facebook provide specific fields for you to add alt-text for images.
+Only Facebook and Twitter provide specific fields for you to add alt-text for images (you can also use a social media management like Hootsuite to add alt text).
 On other sites, make sure to include descriptive captions for your images and videos.